 Project background and research context

-The research work of the junior research group focuses on the interaction of technical infrastructure systems and urban ecosystems as well as the urban environment in developing countries.
-The following research questions are addressed inter- and transdisciplinary using the case study in Nicaragua:
+The work of the junior research group SEE-URBAN-WATER focuses on the interaction of technical infrastructure systems and urban ecosystems, as well as the role of the urban environment in this relationship in developing countries.
+The following research questions are addressed inter- and transdisciplinary using case studies in Nicaragua and Costa Rica:

 - How do urban drainage systems interact with the natural water cycle and ecosystems connected by river systems?

 - To what extent is urban wastewater disposal based on natural ecosystem functions possible (targeted use of ecohydrological processes as a coupled urban-natural system)?

 - How can engineering planning methods be combined with socio-ecological considerations?